gnuarmeclipse/gnuarmeclipse.github.io-source/pages/openocd/build-procedure.md

     curl -L https://github.com/gnuarmeclipse/build-scripts/raw/master/scripts/build-openocd.sh \
     -o ~/Downloads/build-openocd.sh

+Alternatively, in a development environment, the entire `build-scripts.git` can be cloned, and a link to `Downloads` created:

+    ln -s /Users/ilg/My\ Files/MacBookPro\ Projects/GNU\ ARM\ Eclipse/build-scripts.git/scripts/build-openocd.sh \
+    ~/Downloads/build-openocd.sh

 ## Check the script

 The script creates a temporary build **Work/openocd** folder in the the user home.
 Although not recommended, if for any reasons you need to change this, you can redefine WORK_FOLDER variable before invoking the script.